 - Using hand gestures that are mean or inappropriate to someone

 There are several ways bullies use to physically bully another person.
-Some of these include:
+You can define bully actions as follows:

 - Practical jokes